Product Management 101: Everything You Need to Know

 Product managers are not project managers.

 A project manager has responsibility for meeting specific deadlines.
-Product managers are not focused on deadlines, but product release timing.
+A product manager is not focused on deadlines, but product release timing.

 Product managers are not business analysts.